expertflow/Nginx-lua/README.md

 # nginx-lua
 This repository contains the configuration for the mitigation of Log4j vulnerabilities in the JAVA applications.
-Nginx, with the help of lua module, will prevent the attacker to access vulnerable JAVA application
+Nginx, with the help of lua module, will prevent the attacker to access vulnerable JAVA application.
+Special thanks to [John H Patton ](https://johnhpatton.medium.com/) for the motivation to extend the solution he wrote to mitigate the Log4j vulnerability.

 ## Description
 This implementation will provide a quick fix for the vulnerability [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).
 Expertflow latest release is not vulnerable to this vulnerability and we recommend you to update to the latest release.
 However, this is also one way to mitigate the risk of remote code execution with the help of Nginx + lua module.
-After this implementation, each request will be inspected by Nginx and if the request has exploit to remotely execute the code in either its header or in the body, the request will be dropped and won't make its way to the internal Expertflow application.
+After this implementation, each request will be inspected by Nginx and if the request has exploit to remotely execute the code in either its header or in the body, the request will be dropped and won't make its way to the internal application.

 ## Requirements